“The past is a great place and I don’t want to erase it or to regret it, but I don’t want to be its prisoner either.” – Mick Jagger

 Focus on what’s really important.
 Project into the future by imagining that you’re on your death bed – what do you regret?
 Not spending enough time traveling and seeing the world?
 Not making enough time to date and find a partner?
 Not making yourself a priority in your own life?

-Regardless of the subject of your regret, one of the most powerful ways to gain a greater sense of balance is through the practice of mindfulness meditation.
+Regardless of the subject of your regret, one of the most powerful ways to gain a greater sense of balance is through the practice of mindfulness mediation.
 It can help us “show up” for our lives, instead of missing the important things while our thoughts are elsewhere.
-“Being mindful is not a substitute for actually participating in our lives and taking care of our own and others’ needs.
-In fact, the more mindful we are, the more skillful we can be in compassionate action,” according to Karen Kissel Wegela, Ph.D., author of The Courage to Be Present.
-Note: See Meditation, Mindfulness and Your Career for a list of the benefits of meditation, and quick tips to introduce you to the practice if it is new to you.

 Often, life’s biggest regrets are the direct result of staying in your comfort zone.
 While it can seem like the logical – or in some cases, the only – choice, many people plant roots in the same place as their parents and siblings.
-But if your extended family lives in Minnesota, and the first snowflake of the season sends you into full-blown “I-wish-I-lived-in-Arizona” mode, it may be a signal worth noting, whether you pack your bags or not.
+But if your extended family lives in Minnesota, and the first snowflake of the season sends you into full-blown “I-wish-I-lived-in-Florida” mode, it may be a signal worth noting, whether you pack your bags or not.
+In today’s COVID climate, many of us – including yours truly – now realize that we can do our jobs from anywhere and therefore, live where ever we like.

 Perhaps you admonish yourself for not taking greater advantage of your high school or college days, when there were seemingly endless opportunities to meet people and learn about practically anything under the sun.